pagekite/plugins-pyMutiny/README.md

 "Mutiny is what you get whan Pirates have Meetings."

 This is an HTTP server implementing a web-interface for a single IRC channel, geared towards accessibility and managing structured meetings.
-It was written for the Icelandic pirate party.
+It is being written for the Icelandic pirate party.

 ## Getting started ##